MoserMichael/python-obj-system/decorator.md

 >> idx: 4
 ```

-The next example uses the @LimitCalls2 decorator with on a function with arguments.
+The next example uses the @LimitCalls2 decorator with configuration parameters set.
 This declaration first calls the LimitCalls2 function with function argument set to None, but with the other decorator arguments (max\_hits and log\_calls) set.
-The LimitCalls2 function returns a reference to closure forward\_func\_call
+The LimitCalls2 function returns a reference to the nested closure forward\_func\_call
-The Python runtime then calls forward\_func\_call, which returns the still nested closure wrapper has captured the other decorator arguments (max\_hits and log\_calls).
+The Python runtime then calls forward\_func\_call, which returns the still nested closure wrapper, the wrapper has captured the decoator configuration parameters (max\_hits and log\_calls).

 The result: it works, but poor programmer will probably need a drink here.